MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Register-SecretVault.md

 ### -Name

-Name of the extension vault to be registered.
-If no name is provide, the module name will be used.
+Specifies the name of the extension vault.
+If no name is specified, the module name is used as the vault name.

 ```yaml
 Type: String